- Category: Council and social housing

 How do I qualify?

 The criteria is different for each scheme but first priority is normally given to those who live or work in the immediate area.
 If you are able to buy on the open market without help then you would not qualify.
-For example if your annual household income is more than £40,000 or if you have a deposit which is more than 15% of the value of the property we would need to know why you are applying for affordable housing.
+For example if your annual household income is more than £40,000 or £60K for joint applicants.
+If you have a deposit which is more than 15% of the value of the property we would need to know why you are applying for affordable housing.

 What happens when I want to sell the property?